gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-for-users.md

 * What was the reference database used?
 * How many reads match your taxon of interest and how many reads were in the sample?

-**Where to find the infromation necessary to answers these questions?**
+**Where to find the information necessary to answers these questions?**

 The location of this type of information might vary depending on the data provider.
 I suggest that you check the method description in the dataset's metadata and the raw Darwin Core Archives (see the screenshot below).
 The information might be available in some extensions or mapped to the Darwin Core terms.
 For example, in [Mgnify](https://www.gbif.org/publisher/ab733144-7043-4e88-bd4f-fca7bf858880) datasets, the total number of reads in a sample are given in the event file under [dwc:sampleSizeValue](https://dwc.tdwg.org/terms/#dwc:sampleSizeValue) and [dwc:sampleSizeUnit](https://dwc.tdwg.org/terms/#dwc:sampleSizeUnit) and the number of reads matched to a specific taxon are given in the occurrence file under [dwc:organismQuantity](https://dwc.tdwg.org/terms/#dwc:organismQuantity) and [dwc:organismQuantityType](https://dwc.tdwg.org/terms/#dwc:organismQuantityType).
 You can check [my previous post about sequence-based data publishing](https://data-blog.gbif.org/post/gbif-molecular-data/) for more information.

 <img src="/post/2019-03-27-gbif-molecular-data-publishing/raw_DwcA_download.png" alt="Download Raw DwC-A" width="700"/>

-Please let me know if this post is useful and don't hesiate to add any comment if you notice anything missing.
+Please let me know if this post is useful and don't hesitate to add any comment if you notice anything missing.